-The Circularity Assessment Protocol (CAP) involves the collection of community-level data by each crew in the countries eXXpedition visit.
-This includes mismanaged waste and waste infrastructure, and will be put into use informing decisions about how to reduce land-based plastic pollution.
-To date, the crew have logged 10,458 items into the Marine Debris Tracker.
+On land we conducted CAPLite Waste Management Street Surveys using the Circularity Assessment Protocol (CAP) to characterise land-based litter, logging items into the Marine Debris Tracker.
+This involved the collection of community-level data in the countries eXXpedition visited and in the location of each crew member participating in a virtual voyage.
+This included mismanaged waste and waste infrastructure, and will be put into use informing decisions about how to reduce land-based plastic pollution.

-The majority of microplastics are ‘secondary’ in their origin – resulting from the fragmentation of larger items.
+The majority of microplastics are ‘secondary’ in their origin – this means they have arisen from the fragmentation of larger items.

-Twenty different polymer types have been identified (using PerkinElmer’s Spectrum two FTIR spectrometer)
+Twenty-three different polymer types have been identified (using PerkinElmer’s Spectrum two FTIR spectrometer).

 Polypropylene had the next highest contributions to the total of microplastics identified.